 After starting a business, two of the most important things you can do are get professional accounting and hire the right employees.
 Streamlining these processes can save you time and money as your business grows.

-If you plan to hire employees, stay compliant with the law by following these steps:
+If you plan to hire employees for your Illinois LLC, stay compliant with the law by following these steps:

 Recommended: Check out our Hiring for your Small Business Guide for resources like sample job descriptions, payroll service reviews, and more.

 FAQ: Hiring Employees in Illinois